thestokkan/thestokkan/README.md

 ## 👋 Hi, there!

-👩🏻 I'm a creative and analytical person with wide-ranging interests and a constant need to learn.

-- 🧱 I'm driven by a strong need to create or build.
-Anything from drawing, knitting, making jewelry, and carpentry to building knowledge bases and wikis, documentation, databases, systems, and computer programs.
-I'm also a tool geek and love physical, technological, and digital tools.
+I am a multidisciplinary developer with a physics, programming, psychology, and neuroscience background.
+I am deeply committed to sustainability and human-centred technology, believing in making a positive impact through knowledge sharing and interdisciplinary collaboration. 🌍💡

-- 🔥 Passionate about Technology for good, particularly within the sectors of healthcare, education, and environmental sustainability.
+- 🔥 Passionate about Technology for good, particularly within healthcare, education, and environmental sustainability.
 - 📍 Oslo area, Norway
 - 🌱 Currently learning ![Java](https://img.shields.io/badge/-Java-3a7375?style=flat&logo=java&logoColor=white)